InfantAjayVenus/manda-kasaayam/README.md

 # Open today's note in a custom directory
 manda ~/my-notes

-# Manage tasks interactively
+# Manage tasks interactively (header and task navigation)
 manda do

 # Manage tasks in a custom directory
 manda do ~/my-notes

-# Add timestamps to a specific file
+# Add @HH:MM timestamps to h2 headers in a specific file
 manda 2025-11-07.md

+# Process a file in a specific directory
+manda ~/my-notes/2025-11-08.md

 # Show help
 manda --help